Restorative justice

 What if I decide I’m not ready yet

 The TAC can refer you to the program at any time.
-There is no obligation to continue if you don’t think it will help you and your recovery.
+There is no obligation to continue if you feel it won’t help you right now.

 Is there a cost to participate?

-There is no cost to participate in this program.
-Restorative justice is one of the services and benefits you may access as a TAC client.
+No, there is no cost to participate.
+Restorative justice is one of the services available to you as a TAC client.

 How long will it take?

-Each process is unique, and you will be supported to complete the program in a timely manner.
-The timelines depend on a range of factors, including your needs and the availability of the other person or people involved.
+Each process is unique.
+You will be supported to complete the program in a timely manner but timelines depend on your needs and the availability and readiness of others involved.

 Can I have a support person with me?

-Yes you can.
-We understand that participating in a restorative justice process can be an emotional and challenging experience.
-You can have a support person with you at any stage of the process, which may provide additional comfort and reassurance.
-Please discuss this with your Open Circle facilitator so they can help create a supportive environment for everyone involved.
+Yes.
+You can have a support person with you at any stage of the process, to offer comfort and reassurance.
+Please let your Open Circle facilitator know so they can help create a safe and supportive environment.

 Will it impact my TAC services, benefits or legal processes?